svekeman/www-greenitglobe/www.greenitglobe.com/content/home/technology_box.md

 header = "TECHNOLOGY"

-summary = "Green IT Globe is a software company that delivers disruptive technology frameworks for the deployment of IT infrastructure."
+summary = "Green IT Globe is a software company that delivers disruptive technology frameworks for the development and deployment of reliable and scalable IT infrastructure."

 technology1_title = "0-Touch"
-technology1_text = "Our technology simplifies both the management and scalability of your IT infratructure.
-Hands-off but always available!" technology1_link = "technology/mountain-top"
+technology1_text = "We believe in extreme automation, which simplifies the management and scalability of your IT infratructure.
+Completely hands-off but always available!" technology1_link = "technology/mountain-top"

 technology2_title = "0-Desktop"